University Institutional Scholarships

 Embry-Riddle donor scholarships, formally called endowed and term scholarships, are generously donated funds that help students pay for their education.
 If you are selected for a scholarship, it will be paid in the Fall and Spring semesters of the following academic year.
 Completing the application does not guarantee that you will receive a scholarship and you must reapply for these awards each year.

 Congratulations to our Worldwide donor scholarship winners!
 Eighty-four students were awarded a total of $76,423 in donor scholarships during the 2017-2018 academic year.

 We encourage each applicant to complete a FAFSA application as many scholarships require Embry-Riddle have one on file.
 You are not required to use federal aid to fund your education.

 Embry-Riddle Worldwide students are eligible for university institutional scholarship opportunities.
 Students can apply from January through August each year.
 The application will open in January and will remain open through 5 p.m.
-EST on August 31.
-Recipients are chosen by the Worldwide Scholarship Committee during the months of August and September and notifications will be sent via Embry-Riddle email by the end of September for the academic year.
+EST on May 31.
+Recipients are chosen by the Worldwide Scholarship Committee during the months of June and July with notifications sent via Embry-Riddle email by the end of July for the academic year.